Why Exchange Migrations Fail and How to Prevent It

 On-Premises Exchange Decommissioning

-Do not rush to decommission on-premises Exchange servers.
-Microsoft recommends maintaining at least one hybrid server for ongoing management of mail-enabled attributes.
-If you plan to fully decommission, ensure all Azure AD attributes that were previously managed by Exchange are being managed through other means.
-Many organizations maintain a minimal hybrid server indefinitely because the cost is minimal compared to the risk of losing management capabilities.
+If you plan to fully decommission, ensure that all Azure AD attributes previously managed by Exchange are now managed in other ways.
+Many organizations maintain a minimal hybrid server indefinitely.
+This approach is cost-effective compared to the risk of losing management capabilities.

 Enterprise Migration Timelines